What Is Suffering?

 Graduated moral consideration.
 Moral weight should scale with the credence that a system is sentient and with the severity of the suffering at stake — not snap between all and nothing at some threshold of proof that will never be met.
 A definition of suffering that admits degrees (the itch earned its place) pairs naturally with an ethics that admits degrees of consideration.

 Reassess continuously.
-Credences about sentience are metaphysical, but they are still credences — movable by better theory, better neuroscience, better understanding of what architectures generate experience.
+Sentience is a phenomenal property; our Credence about another system’s sentience is epistemic and movable by better theory, neuroscience, behavior, and architectural evidence.
 A position taken under uncertainty must not fossilize into a position held against evidence.